 Partnership with JPS results in new interpersonal violence training for health providers

-A University of North Texas Health Science Center at Fort Worth program launched in 2015 to support Tarrant County victims of intimate partner violence (IPV), in collaboration with JPS Health Network, other local health providers and community service agencies, has now developed free, online, self-guided health provider training that addresses the intersection of IPV and sexual health, specifically HIV.
+A University of North Texas Health Science Center at Fort Worth program launched in 2015 to support Tarrant County victims of intimate partner violence has now developed free, online, self-guided health provider training that addresses the intersection of IPV and sexual health, specifically HIV.
+The program operates in collaboration with JPS Health Network, other local health providers and community service agencies,

-IPV, also referred to as domestic violence, occurs when an individual purposely causes or threatens harm to a partner or spouse.
+IPV, also referred to as domestic violence, occurs when a person purposely causes or threatens harm to his or her partner or spouse.
 Tactics can be physical, sexual, financial, verbal or emotional in nature.
-IPV can lead to serious health conditions, including sexually-transmitted infections like HIV.
+IPV can lead to serious health conditions, including sexually transmitted infections like HIV.

 JPS partners worked with the TESSA team and HSC’s Division of Academic Innovation to create and deliver the training modules in an easily accessible online format.
 Academic Innovation team members involved in this project were Ericka Harden-Dews, continuing education and assessment director, and Brenda Wilson, senior instructional designer.

-The implications for patients and providers are profound.
+The implications for patients and providers, Contreras added, are profound.

-The screening also provides an opportunity for introspection by the participant, she noted, and a chance to contemplate behavioral changes.
+The screening also provides the participant an opportunity for introspection, Contreras noted, and a chance to contemplate behavioral changes.

-TESSSA was launched through national funding from the U.S. Department of Health and Human Services, Office on Women’s Health.
-Information learned through the grant’s research stages helped bring about this final piece of the project to support providers in serving their patients.
+TESSA was launched through national funding from the U.S. Department of Health and Human Services, Office on Women’s Health.
+Information researchers learned through the grant’s early stages helped bring about this final piece of the project to support providers in serving their patients.

-“I think everyone involved has benefitted from this project,” Dr. Spence added.
+“I think everyone involved has benefitted from this project,” Spence added.
 “HSC faculty increased their knowledge of sexual health risks and IPV.
-Collaborations with organizations like JPS added the provider perspective, and interviews with those in the community who access their services, all led us to this point.”
+Collaborations with organizations like JPS added the provider perspective, and interviews with those in the community who access their services all led us to this point.”

-To Contreras and others summing up this project, TESSA represents a true “village approach,” highlighting the multidisciplinary strengths of the community and the advantages of working together.
+To Contreras and others, TESSA represents a true “village approach,” highlighting the multidisciplinary strengths of the community and the advantages of working together.